nebulastream/nebulastream/docs/design/20241011_source_server.md

 The previous necessitate the assumption/invariant that more buffers exist than the number of sources registered.
 When a source wants to be registered and this would violate the requirement, performance will degrade.

-- start with a high-level overview of the solution
-- explain the interface and interaction with other system components
-- explain a potential implementation
-- explain how the goals G1, G2, ... are addressed
-- use diagrams if reasonable

 # Proof of Concept

 # Alternatives
-- discuss alternative approaches A1, A2, ..., including their advantages and disadvantages

 # Open Questions
-- How to enforce async I/O, or how to fallback to baseline when to async I/O is possible
 - How to deal with source sharing?
 - How to deal with internal sources?

-- list relevant questions that cannot or need not be answered before merging
-- create issues if needed

 # Sources and Further Reading
 - https://www.boost.org/doc/libs/1_86_0/doc/html/boost_asio.html
 - https://stackoverflow.com/questions/8546273/is-non-blocking-i-o-really-faster-than-multi-threaded-blocking-i-o-how

 # (Optional) Appendix
-- provide here nonessential information that could disturb the reading flow, e.g., implementation details